convto/bit/README.md

 ## Usage

-Only basic Encode/Decode is queried here.
-Please refer to the example for details.
+Here are the basics.
+If you want more details, please refer to example_test or the package documentation.

 ### Encode